 An expanded emergency declaration was issued by the agency on March 18, another emergency declaration was issued on April 8, and an extension of the emergency declaration was issued on May 13.

 The FMCSA emergency declaration will remain in effect until the COVID-19 national emergency is determined to be over or until 11:59 PM (Eastern time) on June 14, 2020, whichever comes first.

-This is the first time FMCSA has issued an emergency declaration that is nationwide in scope.
+This is the first time the FMCSA has issued emergency declarations that are nationwide in scope.
 The declaration provides relief to motor carriers and drivers from Parts 390 through 399 of Title 49, Code of Federal Regulations when those carriers and drivers are providing direct assistance in support of COVID-19 relief efforts.
 This includes exemption from hours of service (HOS) regulations while providing direct assistance.

 Direct assistance means transportation and other relief services provided by a motor carrier or its drivers related to the immediate restoration of essential services, including medical care and essential supplies of food during a COVID-19 outbreak.

 For example, direct assistance covers the transportation of:

 - Medical supplies and equipment related to the testing, diagnosis and treatment of COVID-19.

 - Supplies and equipment, including masks, gloves, hand sanitizer, soap and disinfectants, necessary for healthcare worker, patient and community safety, sanitation, and prevention of COVID-19 spread in communities.

 - Food, paper products and other groceries for emergency restocking of distribution centers or stores.